Yluro/cosmochlore/README.md

 It is a from-scratch Rust reimplementation of the shape-measure engine found in [`cosymlib`](https://github.com/GrupEstructuraElectronicaSimetria/cosymlib) and SHAPE<sup>1</sup> 2.1.
 Cosmochlore acurately reproduces SHAPE's 2.1 results using a pruned branch-and-bound algorithm for significantly faster performance on larger coordination numbers.
 On of the advantages of of Rust is that Cosmochlore's error handling will always tell the user if something went wrong with the program, the program will never silently crash or give you a number without you knowing something went wrong.

-The name of the tool comes from the mineral [Kosmochlor](https://en.wikipedia.org/wiki/Kosmochlor), a rare pyroxene mineral commonly found along chromium oxide.
+The name of the tool comes from the mineral [Kosmochlor](https://en.wikipedia.org/wiki/Kosmochlor), a rare chromium clinopyroxene found in iron meteorites and as an accesory mineral various other chromium-containing pyroxenes.

 ## What it does